Inheritance Tax Planning Advice

 Black Lion Wealth has the skills and knowledge to help you minimise the money that the tax man will take from your estate when you die.
 Obviously, all our inheritance tax planning advice is legal.
-What’s more, it could mean the difference between a robust pay out and cruel clear out.
-Or rather, what seems like one.
+What’s more, it could mean the difference between a robust pay out and cruel clear out or rather, what may seem like one.

-Effectively, with the right advice, your loved ones’ future financial security could be the safety net they deserve and need.
+Effectively, with the right advice, you will be able to protect or even maximise your loved ones’ future financial security – the safety net they deserve and need.

 Death…and taxes.
 Yes, they will both happen.

 It goes without saying that none of us is planning to die any time soon.
 We’re all living longer, healthier lives and long may it continue.

 However, at the same time, what is equally true is that the only two things absolutely certain in life are death and taxes.
 You can’t swerve around these things.

 Therefore, it’s well worth considering how best to leave your hard-earned assets to those coming up after you when you are no longer here.

 You can’t take it with you.
 But what can you do?
 Of course, there are some simple steps you can take.
 But stop right there – a word of caution at this point is essential.
 In our opinion, there’s a lot of confusing advice available, often given out by people who really should know better.
 But fret not.